hellocosmos1/Cash-Flow-Minimizer/README.md

 This system minimizes the number of transactions among multiple banks in the different corners of the world that use different modes of payment.
 There is one world bank (with all payment modes) to act as an intermediary between banks that have no common mode of payment.

 # Getting-Started
-The Cash Flow Minimizer project aims to minimize the number of transactions among multiple banks with different payment modes.
+The Cash Flow Minimizer project aims to minimize the number of transactions among multiple people with different payment modes.
 It solves the problem of finding an optimal solution to settle the debts between people using the minimum number of transactions.There is one person (with all payment modes) to act as an intermediary between peoples that have no common mode of payment.
 The algorithm used in this project is based on the concept of finding the net amount for each bank and then determining the transactions required to balance the cash flow.
 The algorithm consists of the following steps:

-Create a Person class that represents each bank participating in the transactions.
+Create a Person class that represents each person participating in the transactions.
 The Person class has attributes such as the name, net amount, and a set of payment modes it supports.

 Implement the getMinIndex method, which finds the person with the minimum net amount from the list of banks.
 It skips the person if its net amount is already zero.